Kneesnap/FrogLord/resources/documentation/games/greatquest/scripting.md

 **Supported Entity Types:** CCharacter
 <!---**Ghidra Reference (Ignore):** `CCharacter::OnCommand`-->
 **Usage:** `SetAIGoal <FIND|FLEE|WANDER|GUARD|DEAD|SLEEP>`
+This command is not very useful, especially considering the entity may choose a different AI goal at any time.

 ```properties
 # Notable Goal Types:
 FIND # Attempts to run towards the target, and attack if possible.
 Will attempt to wander sometimes if it gets stuck.